 First, you stand facing the radiotherapy machine, and later, you turn around so that your back faces the machine and receive the treatment.

 Proton therapy is also known as proton beam therapy.

-It is a type of radiation therapy which uses protons instead of X-rays to treat cancer.
+It is a type of radiation therapy that uses protons instead of X-rays to treat cancer.

 A proton is a highly charged particle used to kill cancer cells at high energy.

-Doctors may recommend proton therapy alone or it can be combined with chemotherapy, surgery, x-ray radiation or Immunotherapy.
+Doctors may recommend proton therapy alone or combined with chemotherapy, surgery, x-ray radiation, or Immunotherapy.

 Just like x-ray radiation, proton therapy is a type of external-beam radiation therapy.
 It painlessly and precisely delivers radiation to the tumour through the skin from a machine outside the body without harming any other organ or nearby tissue.

 People usually receive proton therapy in an outpatient block.

 The number of sessions completely depends on the type and stage of the cancer.